-Our lead program is a recombinant adeno-associated virus (AAV)‑based gene therapy for patients suffering from dilated cardiomyopathy (DCM) due to mutations in the Bcl2‑associated athanogene 3 (BAG3) gene.
-BAG3-associated DCM patients tend to be relatively young, with an average age of symptom onset of 38 years, and face a rapid worsening of the disease.
-Since there are currently no targeted therapies for BAG3-associated DCM patients, five-year survival rates are less than 50%.
+Our lead program is a recombinant adeno-associated virus (AAV9)‑based gene therapy for patients suffering from dilated cardiomyopathy (DCM) due to mutations in the Bcl2‑associated athanogene 3 (BAG3) gene.
+BAG3-associated DCM patients tend to be relatively young, with an average age at diagnosis of 37 years.
+Most patients are symptomatic at diagnosis, with significant limitations on their functional capacity and quality of life.
+As current medical therapies do not address the underlying cause of their disease, they can face rapid worsening of their condition accompanied by the need for hospitalization, mechanical circulatory support, or even heart transplant.1

 The subsequent discovery of BAG3-associated heart failure and the desire to treat other families with BAG3 mutations led Dr. Feldman and colleagues to found Renovacor.
 Since its founding in 2013, Renovacor has developed and expanded upon significant research and intellectual property covering the BAG3 gene and protein.
 Dr. Feldman was joined by Magdalene Cook, MD, who in 2018 became President and CEO of Renovacor, bringing both industry expertise and leadership experience to Renovacor.
 In addition, Renovacor has established a leading scientific advisory board which includes subject matter experts in cardiovascular disease and gene therapy.
 Renovacor believes its cardiac disease and gene therapy expertise, combined with its intellectual property, has positioned it to be a leader in the field of cardiac gene therapy.